WallarooLabs/wally/README.md

 You can learn more about [Wallaroo][home-page] from our ["Hello Wallaroo!" blog post][hello-wallaroo-post] and the [Wallaroo overview video][overview-video].

+## APIs

+The primary API for Wallaroo is written in [Pony][pony].
+If you are interested in writing Wallaroo applications in other high-performance languages such as C, C++ or Rust, [drop us a line][commercial-support-email]; we'd be happy to engage on a commercial basis in creating language bindings that meet your needs.

 ## Usage

 Once you've installed Wallaroo, Take a look at some of our examples.
 A great place to start are our [word_count][word_count] or [market spread][market-spread] examples in [Pony](pony-examples).